 Our Board has determined that the Compensation Committee, the Audit Committee, and the Nominating, Environmental, Social, and Governance Committee are comprised entirely of independent directors as required under the listing standards of the NYSE American and applicable rules and requirements of the SEC, including the heightened "independence" standard required for members of the Audit Committee.
 The Board may delegate certain duties and responsibilities to the committees it establishes.

 NAME AUDIT COMMITTEE COMPENSATION COMMITTEE NOMINATING, ENVIRONMENTAL, SOCIAL, AND GOVERNANCE COMMITTEE

 Paul D. McKinney

-Anthony B. Petrelli . . •
+Anthony B. Petrelli • .

-Roy I. Ben-Dor

-John A. Crum 8 •
+John A. Crum 8 a

 David S. Habachy • •

-Richard E. Harris •
+Richard E. Harris

-Thomas L. Mitchell . •
+Thomas L. Mitchell 8 .

-Regina Roesener .
-8
+Regina Roesener (1) 8

-Clayton E. Woodrum 8 •